-Parents are welcome to volunteer in support of the school, its mission, and activities.
+Parents are strongly encouraged to volunteer at least 40 hours each school year in support of the school, its mission and activities.
 More information on the school's volunteer program, including guidelines and volunteer responsibilities, are available from the front office.